Best Canadian bank accounts for non-residents [2026]

 Scotiabank Preferred Package

-💡 Great for: People who intend to move to Canada soon and want to open an international account in advance, to convert to a checking account later
+💡 A good option for those who intend to move to Canada soon and want to open an international account in advance, to convert to a checking account later

 For newcomers in Canada, Scotiabank suggests its Preferred Package.
 If you choose this option with the StartRight programme, the bank will waive monthly fees on your account for a year and throw in many other perks.